An Investing Road Map for Retirees

 As you plot out your in-retirement financial and retirement plan, here are the key tasks to tackle.

 As you enter retirement, it's valuable to compare your in-retirement budget with your ledger when you were working.
 If you were a heavy saver while in accumulation mode, taking savings off the table means that you're apt to need a much smaller sum than you did while you were working.
-For this reason, Morningstar's David Blanchett has found that higher-income workers' income-replacement rates in retirement are much lower than their lower-income counterparts'.
+For this reason, David Blanchett, formerly of Morningstar and now with PGIM, has found that higher-income workers' income-replacement rates in retirement are much lower than their lower-income counterparts'.
 Of course, your spending may rise in other categories, such as travel and healthcare, but it may be offset through lower expenditures on categories such as work transport and eating lunches out.

 A budget is as valuable in retirement as it is while you're working and saving, but it requires some discipline and a bit of artfulness: Aim to strike the right balance between minding expenses and counting every penny.
 In addition to employing a budget on an ongoing basis, look forward and anticipate major lumpy outlays in retirement, such as when you expect to need a new car and years in which you expect that your travel budget will run high.
 Such forecasting will help you determine if your portfolio's withdrawal rate, discussed below, is realistic.